 [xxxi] SGX, Sustainability Reporting, available at: https://www.sgx.com/regulation/sustainability-reporting.

 Alexander W. Burdulia is a Registered Foreign Lawyer in the Corporate & Securities practice in Mayer Brown's Hong Kong office.
 He advises asset managers and other investors, corporations and financial institutions in a variety of corporate and commercial matters including private equity and venture capital investments and financings, investment fund matters and cross-border mergers, acquisitions and joint ventures.
 Alex is a key contact point for the ESG Initiative within the Mayer Brown network and a founding member of the Firm’s ESG Steering Committee.
-He has advised investors in impact investment transactions and was responsible for sustainable finance regulatory, policy and advocacy matters while serving as the Head of APAC Public Policy on secondment at a leading international bank.
-He is a GRI Certified Sustainability Professional fluent in sustainability standards and disclosure regimes, and a frequent author on ESG-related topics.
+He has advised impact investors in investment transactions and is experienced in ESG reporting, policies and governance structures.
+He was responsible for sustainable finance regulatory and advocacy matters while serving as the Head of APAC Public Policy on secondment at a leading international bank and is both a GRI Certified Sustainability Professional and SASB FSA Credential Holder.
+Alex is a frequent author on ESG-related topics.

 Mark Uhrynuk is a partner of Mayer Brown resident in the Hong Kong office.
 Mark represents assets managers, family offices and other investor groups, corporations, and financial institutions in a variety of transactional matters.
 His wide-ranging experience includes private equity and venture capital investment and related financings; cross-border mergers, acquisitions, divestitures, joint ventures and strategic alliances; investment fund matters, including the formation of private equity, infrastructure and real estate funds; and international equity and debt capital markets transactions.
 Mark is a key contact point for the ESG Initiative within the Mayer Brown network and is a founding member of the Firm’s ESG Steering Committee.
 Mark also co-leads the Firm’s Family Office Initiative in the region.
 An active thought leader in these fields, Mark has been widely quoted by the leading media and has authored a number of articles and legal updates on these and related topics.
 Mark is qualified as a lawyer and has practiced law in Hong Kong, New York and England.
 According to IFLR1000 (2021), clients say “Mark has deep experience in the field.
 He knows how to get deals done and has years of global practice experience to draw on to ensure we are able to see issues from all sides and pick the best path forward."
 Mark has been nominated as highly regarded Hong Kong lawyer by IFLR1000 for and Private Equity (2018-2021) and Mergers and Acquisitions (2018-2021).